fmstacco/data-maturity-assessment/README.md

 ## Form Destination Page

-The Form Destination Page presents a feedback regarding the submitted form so the potential client know that the form was submited and that we will get in touch quickly to book the 30 minutes free consultation.
-It contributes for the user experience UX/UI.
+The Form Destination Page presents feedback regarding the submitted form so the potential client knows that the form was submitted and that we will get in touch quickly to book the 30 minutes free consultation.
+It contributes to the user experience UX/UI.

 <img src="./assets/images/readme/form-submited-page-desktop.jpg" width="100%" height="100%" alt="Destination Page for Submited forms">